dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : As an active attack evolves, clients MUST be able to adjust as necessary the scope of requested mitigation by refining the scope of resources requiring mitigation.

+: The DOTS client may acquire the required information to feed the mitigation scope to supply in a request either by provisioning or by discovery means.
+  It is out of scope to specify such means.
+Neverthless, the DOTS client MUST
+  support at least one method to acquire such information.

 SIG-008
 : Mitigation Efficacy: When a mitigation request by a DOTS client is active,